Who We Are

 Gavi Reiter (she/they) is a climate organizer, campaign strategist, and emergency manager who knows that those on the frontline of crisis need to be at the forefront of change.
 Their journey in climate justice began in 2003 when their Jewish community challenged fossil fuel infrastructure near schools.
 As the Climate & Energy Program Associate at the Pisces Foundation, Gavi expanded the program’s strategic focus to fund grassroots organizing and support communities affected by climate super pollutants in the U.S., India, and China.
 She also worked on down-ballot climate elections at Lead Locally, served as an emergency manager for COVID-19 at New York City Emergency Management, was a member of the youth frontline-led SustainUS which advocates for climate justice at the United Nations, and founded Sunrise Philly and Fossil Free Penn.
 Gavi holds an M.S. in nonprofit leadership and a B.A. in earth sciences from the University of Pennsylvania.
 Outside of work, she enjoys swimming, hiking, and having bountiful potlucks with friends.

-Maetal Gerson (she/her) is an Organizing and Leadership Development Fellow at Dayenu and a first year rabbinical student at The Jewish Theological Seminary.
+Maetal Gerson (she/her) is an Organizing and Leadership Development Fellow at Dayenu and a second year rabbinical student at The Jewish Theological Seminary.
 She graduated from the University of Chicago with a degree in English and Music in 2021 and completed the Chicago Avodah Service Corps the following year working as a community organizer at the Jewish Council on Urban Affairs.
 She deeply believes in the capacity that community organizing has to create resilient and strong communities that are capable of responding to injustices by demanding and enacting systemic change.
 She is excited to apply her organizing knowledge and skills to her new role as a Dayenu Clergy fellow and continue to deepen her work the Jewish communities.

 Sai Koros (they/them) is a student rabbi and educator who is passionate about intergenerational community-building, ritual arts, and learning as activism.
 They believe in addressing underlying problems through direct action in order to create lasting change.
 Sai has organized protests and teach-ins to draw attention to environmental catastrophe and the dangers of white supremacy.
 They are a regular panelist and community consultant through which they raise awareness about political issues, the needs of Jewish young adults, and ways to nurture queer Jewish life.
 Sai attends Reconstructionist Rabbinical School, propelled by their work as Congregational Manager and Lay-Cantor for Congregation Dor Hadash.
 As one of the congregations who was attacked in the Tree of Life shooting, Dor Hadash’s volunteer-led community inspired Sai to blend their love of Judaism, activism, and community.
 Sai earned their Bachelor of Philosophy degree in Religious Studies, Sociology, and Jewish Studies at the University of Pittsburgh.
 They have received awards for both academic and activist achievements.
 When they’re not working, they love to write, make all types of art, care for their houseplants, snuggle with their cat, and spend time with their friends and family in their hometown of West Philadelphia.